 · TFCBT (Trauma Focused Cognitive Behavioral Therapy)

 · TCYM (Trauma-Conscious Yoga Method).

 It is important to me to stay active in the community to contribute to the improvement of mental health services.
 My current involvement includes the following:

-· Mentor in Minority Fellowship Program through AAMFT
+· Mentor with the Minority Fellowship Program through AAMFT

 · Texas Board Approved LMFT Supervisor

-· Providing community trainings (most recently I provided a webinar training to personnel in the Texas Juvenile Justice Department on “Seeing Delinquency Through a Trauma Lens”)
+· Providing community trainings and participating on podcasts (most recently I provided a webinar training to personnel in the Texas Juvenile Justice Department on “Seeing Delinquency Through a Trauma Lens”)